-Lao Green papaya salad recipe Tam Mak Hoong is an extremely flavorful, mouthwatering salad made from shredded green papaya, tomatoes, beans, and carrots.
-This crunchy salad is lightly pounded with garlic, Thai chilies, tomatoes, and green beans, then seasoned with pungent fermented sauces making this recipe one of the raved-about salads in all of Southeast Asia.
+Lao Green papaya salad recipe (Tam Mak Hoong) is an extremely flavorful, mouthwatering salad made from shredded green papaya, tomatoes, beans, and carrots.
+This crunchy salad is lightly pounded with garlic, Thai chilies, tomatoes, and green beans, then seasoned with pungent fermented sauces making this recipe one of the raved-about salads in Southeast Asia.

-Now let’s back up just a bit.
-This particular version of the Lao Papaya salad recipe has many strong and unique flavors.
-If you are not used to all these new ingredients, be warned, you may need some time to get used to the smell and taste.
+This version of the Lao Papaya salad recipe has many strong and unique flavors.
+If you are not used to all these new ingredients, be warned you may need some time to get used to the smell and taste.
 Most especially the smell.
-But once you taste the salad, you'll understand what the rave is all about! (:
+But once you taste the salad, you'll understand what the rave is about! (:

 Why This Recipe Works

 - This is legit street food at its finest.
-No kidding around.
 If you want the real deal, this is it!
 Pungent, murky, sassy, and full of explosive flavors.

 - All of the ingredients can be found in one place, your local Asian grocery stores.